argoproj-labs/argocd-operator/docs/usage/export.md

 #### GCP Example

-Once the required GCP credentials are set on the export Secret, create the export resource using the included GCP example.
+Once the required GCP credentials are set on the export Secret, create the `ArgoCDExport` resource in the `argocd` namespace using the included GCP example.

 ``` bash
 kubectl apply -f examples/argocdexport-gcp.yaml